cdeck3r/INCAS/docs/README.md

 #### Main course of actions:

+1. Scan local network for IP cameras
-1. Run discovery script and write results in camera configuration file
+1. Write found cameras (name and IPs) in the configuration file

 #### Alternative extensions:

 1a.
+Attempt to login into camera's web-based interface to verfiy access 2a.
 Write config file manually or take a ready-made one and copy onto the raspi

 **Preconditions:** Both, raspi and Wifi cameras, are setup and online in the same wifi network .